rstudio/rstudio-conf-2022-program/data-science-in-production/rapidly-building-secure-customer-facing.md

 talk_id: 22018
 talk_slug: rapidly-building-secure-customer-facing
 talk_type: regular
+talk_tags: [communication, pro-products, process]
 session_slug: data-science-in-production
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Rapidly Building and Secure Customer Facing Data Science Products: How to Prototype and Deploy Applications and Portals with Rmarkdown and Rstudio-Connect
+talk_title: "Rapidly Building and Secure Customer Facing Data Science Products: How to Prototype and Deploy Applications and Portals with Rmarkdown and Rstudio-Connect"
 # A short version of the title, suitable for small displays
 talk_title_short: Rapidly Building and Secure Customer Facing Data Science Products
 # A link to your talk's materials, when ready